ZJelusic/Stock-Ticker/README.md

 # Stock-Ticker
-Little program which shows realtime yfinance stock data
+Little program which shows any stock/crypto realtime yfinance data

-It is tiny, slow and bad looking but it's my first project in Python (bear in mind that at the time I was 2 months into learning Python) and I made it without 'borrowing code' or "how to" google/youtube tutorials so I was kinda proud of it at the time.
+It is tiny, slow and bad looking but it's my first project in Python (bear in mind that I was 2 months into learning Python at the time) and I made it without 'borrowing code' or "how to" google/youtube tutorials so I was kinda proud of it.

+After adding few stock tickers it becomes slower and slower probably because its taking too much api data and also I haven't figured how to solve issue of overlapping labels -> after refreshing labels, old ones arent deleted but new ones are written above old ones.

+After month or so after this project I started learning SQL (to get some foundations of it) and frontend programs (starting with javascript after SQL) so I never got the time to fix these 'optimisation issues'.